rouzbeh-afrasiabi/loopimer/README.md

 ```
 <b>Using queue</b>
 <p align="justify">
-A sliceable variable can be passed to the loopimer decorator for processing through the 'target' variable.
-This sliceable variable can then be split into slices of 'n_splits' size.
+A sliceable variable can be passed to the loopimer decorator through the 'target' variable for processing.
+This sliceable variable is then split into slices of 'n_splits' size.
 The slices are placed in a queue and can be accessed through the 'sequence' attribute of the loop (loop.squence).
 This attribute is an instance of <a href='https://docs.python.org/3/library/queue.html'>Queue</a>.
+The loop automatically stops when no items are left in the queue.
 </p>

 ```